Ognjeslav Stepanović Kostović: Biography

-One of his daughters married a Serbian officer and, during the First World War, she became, together with Nadežda Petrović, a voluntary nurse.
+One of his daughters married a Serbian officer; during the First World War she became, together with Nadežda Petrović, a voluntary nurse.
 Two of his daughters lived in Belgrade.

 When he died in December 1916 in Saint Petersburg, the press reported that "a brilliant inventor and scientist has disappeared, a man who has, for many reasons, deserved that future generations remember his unusual destiny and scientific achievements".